Universe of Star Wars: Galactic Empire

 The Galactic Empire, simply referred to as the Empire, rose during the waning authority of the Galactic Republic after the Clone Wars.
-Under the leadership of Supreme Chancellor Palpatine, the Republic was reorganized into an empire, with Palpatine declaring himself Emperor, as seen in the final acts of Revenge of the Sith.
-The new imperial regime quickly centralized power, dissolved the Senate’s authority, and imposed strict control over much of the galaxy with little opposition from institutions such as the Jedi Order, which had largely been eradicated through Order 66.
-The Empire’s conflict with the insurgent Rebel Alliance is the main focus of the original trilogy, portraying a galaxy-wide civil war between an authoritarian state and a revolutionary movement aiming to restore democratic rule.
-Central to this conflict is the Empire’s construction of the Death Star, an orbital space station, equipped with a superlaser capable of destroying entire planets.
+Under the leadership of Supreme Chancellor Palpatine, the Republic was reorganized into an empire, with Palpatine declaring himself Emperor, as seen in the final acts of Star Wars: Episode III – Revenge of the Sith.
+The new imperial regime quickly centralized power, dissolved the Senate's authority, and imposed strict control over much of the galaxy with little opposition from institutions such as the Jedi Order, which had largely been eradicated through Order 66.
+The Empire's conflict with the insurgent Rebel Alliance is the main focus of the original trilogy, portraying a galaxy-wide civil war between an authoritarian state and a revolutionary movement aiming to restore democratic rule.
+Central to this conflict is the Empire's construction of the Death Star, an orbital space station, equipped with a superlaser capable of destroying entire planets.
 The first Death Star was destroyed by the Rebel Alliance during the Battle of Yavin, while the incomplete second Death Star was also destroyed at the Battle of Endor, where the Rebel victory led to the death of Emperor Palpatine and the eventual collapse of the Empire.

 Galactic Republic

 The Galactic Republic, commonly known as The Republic, is the central protagonistic faction appearing prominently in the Star Wars prequel films.
 Serving as the primary governing body in the galaxy prior to the rise of the Galactic Empire, the Republic is depicted as a representative democracy with a central legislature known as the Galactic Senate, which includes representatives from numerous star systems and sectors.
 Executive functions are managed by a Supreme Chancellor, elected by the Senate.
 It is characterized by a long-standing alliance with the Jedi Order, which serves in roles such as diplomacy and military leadership during times of crisis.
-The Republic’s three-years involvement in the Clone Wars marked the final phase of its decline, as emergency powers were granted to Palpatine, who centralized authority and limited democratic representation.
+The Republic's three-years involvement in the Clone Wars marked the final phase of its decline, as emergency powers were granted to Palpatine, who centralized authority and limited democratic representation.